BubbatheVTOG/DeskCluster/README.md

 2.1.
 Addresses were determined by running `sudo nmap -sL X.X.X.X\X` to find an appropriate address block since I do not have control over my dhcp server.
+3. Because I am running on AARCH64, in order for me to run molecule tests I needed to obtain a AARCH64 docker image of ArchLinux.
+Unfortunately, the images that exist seem either sketchy, or are woefully outdated.
+That is why I have created my own image based on a (well built) outdated one I found on dockerhub.
+To build this image, in the root context of this repo, run `docker build -t bubba/archlinux:aarch64 .`.